 As intercountry adoption is a complex legal process, it is helpful to be aware of the basics of adoption law.

 The Children and Family Relationships Act 2015 provides that civil partners and cohabiting couples may jointly adopt a child.
-The relevant sections of the Act have not yet come into effect.
+The relevant sections of the Act have not come into effect.
+These sections have been replaced by similar provisions in the Adoption (Amendment) Act 2017.
+These provisions are not yet in effect.

 There are no legal upper age limits for adopting parents.
 The Adoption Authority has more information on the eligibility and suitability of those wishing to adopt.